jsdelivrbot/React-JS/environmentSetup/ReadMe.md

  ```
 > yarn start

-And here we got with a full React set-up!
+And here we go with a full React set-up!

 [Reference](https://goo.gl/LLgXuX)